danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [icflorescu/trpc-transformer](https://github.com/icflorescu/trpc-transformer) - A simple tRPC transformer based on superjson with decimal.js support
+- [ManuelGil/vscode-mustache-snippets](https://github.com/ManuelGil/vscode-mustache-snippets) - This extension provides Mustache template engine support for Visual Studio Code.
+It helps you to write your Mustache files with syntax highlighting and code completion.
+- [angus-c/just](https://github.com/angus-c/just) - A library of dependency-free JavaScript utilities that do just one thing.
 - [zalando/zappr](https://github.com/zalando/zappr) - An agent that enforces guidelines for your GitHub repositories
 - [leoforfree/cz-customizable](https://github.com/leoforfree/cz-customizable) - A standalone commit message helper or customizable commitizen adapter for https://github.com/commitizen/cz-cli
 - [sdras/vue-vscode-snippets](https://github.com/sdras/vue-vscode-snippets) - These snippets were built to supercharge my workflow in the most seamless manner possible.